oomlout/oomlout_oomp_builder/navigation/oobb/part/tool_holder_vertical/05_05_12_ex_tool_pliers_needlenose_generic_130_mm_blue/part/readme.md

-# Oobb Part Tool Holder Vertical 05 05 12 Ex Tool Pliers Needlenose Generic 130 Mm Blue
+# Oobb Part Tool Holder Vertical 05 05 12 Ex Tool Pliers Needlenose Generic 130 mm Blue

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base